Preparing for College

 The ACT and SAT are not required through Winter 2026 for students who have a high school diploma from an accredited high school.
 This is subject to change.
 Those students are still welcome to submit their ACT/SAT score, especially if it is an accurate reflection of academic ability.

 Homeschoolers and those with some high school credit but no diploma are required to take the ACT or SAT.
 A few 4-year scholarships also ask for the ACT/SAT.
-The GED is also required for homeschool applicants.
 More information is provided here for homeschool applicants: Homeschool Applicants

 Review the BYU Entrance Stats to determine how to improve your chances for enrollment.